garrett-sutton/garrett-sutton.github.io/_drafts/childbirth.md

 childbirth.
 When you really think about it, it's even a bit insensitive to what Grace was going to go through later on in the day.

+Around 7 AM, we got moved up to a delivery room from the triage room.
+After that, we spent a good portion of the day just hanging out.
+Other than the fact we weren't in the comforts of our own home, it resembled a lazy day.
+I listened to some of the Pittsburgh radio reaction to the Steelers loss from the day before.
+We both read books, played on our phones and played cards for a little while.
+Gwen still wasn't super anxious to make an appearance.
+Of note, we did not sleep at all during the day after getting up at 4 am.

+Eventually a shift change happened and the next doctor-resident combo came in and met with us.
+They were presenting the idea of breaking Grace's water and getting things moving a bit faster.
+Grace obliged and within a few hours, it was starting to feel a lot more real.
+I was also starting to feel a lot more tired.
+I remember we had turned on Monday Night Football to watch the Seahawks beat up on the Giants.
+I was dozing in-and-out of the game when Grace started to get strong and more frequent contractions.
+I got a little bit of rest in but was promptly woken up because Grace was really starting to feel some pain.
+Up to this point, she was really skeptical on whether or not she would want to get an epidural.
+I was beat and made the very inopportune request for another 30 minutes of sleep.
+To which she replied, "No, I need you now."

+She decided on getting the epidural at the perfect time and until it actually got into her system, there were some
+painful moments for Grace and tense moments for me as I tried to do what I could to comfort her.
+After it was placed, we were really in good shape.
+Grace was able to rest a little bit and I was also able to rest a little bit.
+It wasn't great rest though becasue the nurses kept coming back in to make sure things were alright.
+They weren't quite seeing the readings they wanted on Gwen (I think maybe on Grace too), so they'd come in to change some sensors around or some fluids or something like that.
+I say it like I was in the dark because it sort of felt like we were a bit in the dark.
+There wasn't anything seriously wrong and I think the nurses just didn't want to alarm us.
+Having a baby is already stressful enough.
+They didn't want to add to it any more than they had to.
+As I laid on the couch trying for sleep through these check-ins, I'd be remiss to not mention I prayed for most of that time.
+There's just not much else you can do at that point.
+Eventually midnight came and went.
+I still had no clue on what to expect on how soon baby Gwen would arrive.

 ## 10/3/2023
+The hours leading up to midnight on 10/2 laid the way for the first few hours of 10/3.
+Nurses checking in, Grace and I getting some rest here and there, and not a whole lot else.
+Grace was pretty much just chilling with the epidural.
+No pain at all at this point.
+I'm quite glad she got it too.
+At maybe 2 AM, the doctor came in to do a check on Grace to see how far along she was.
+She exclaimed, "You're fully dialated!"
+After a long long day of hanging around, it finally felt like we were really close!
+We'd get to meet our baby Gwen soon!

+After another hour, we had our beautiful baby girl!!
+Grace was remarkable and I managed to stay upright.
+I did give everyone in the room a bit of a scare at one point, but based on past experiences I don't think I was even close to passing out.
+Anyway, now we have a baby!
+Gwen came out looking to eat her hands and her mom and automatically grabbed my finger when I placed it in her hand.
+It was amazing to see how quickly she could come into the world and know what she needed.
+And then it was awesome for me to be able to interact with her so quickly.

 ## The hospital & coming home